indrayam/spinnaker-the-hard-way/docs/01-prerequisites.md

   - Running TCP Proxy (Nginx) for my Kubernetes Cluster
   - Run NFS Server for Minion installation

 Let's talk about the additional VM.
 You can choose to install Halyard, TCP Proxy (Nginx) and NFS Server each on a separate VM.
 However, I decided to keep it simple and use a single VM for that.
 So when I refer to VM running Nginx as a TCP Proxy or Halyard or NFS Server, I am talking about this Node.

-Let's call it `ENTRY` VM.
+We are going to call this VM  **ENTRY VM** throughout the rest of the Labs.